Eastrall/EntityFrameworkCore.DataEncryption/README.md

 `EntityFrameworkCore.DataEncryption` is a [Microsoft Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore) extension to add support of encrypted fields using built-in or custom encryption providers.

+## Disclaimer

+This library has been developed initialy for a personal project of mine.
+It provides a simple way to encrypt column data.

+I **do not** take responsability if you use this in a production environment and loose your encryption key.

 ## How to install

 Install the package from [NuGet](https://www.nuget.org/) or from the `Package Manager Console` :